apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                                     NOTE: Connection coalescing may prevent this taking effect.

 quic                      Inbound   Indicates whether QUIC connections should be accepted.
 The valid values are :code:`on` or
                                     :code:`off`.
-Note that this is an additional setting to configure QUIC availability per server name.
-You need to configure :ts:cv:`proxy.config.http.server_ports` to open ports for QUIC.
+Note that this is a more specific setting to configure QUIC availability per server name.
+More broadly, you will also need to configure :ts:cv:`proxy.config.http.server_ports` to open ports for QUIC.

 tunnel_route              Inbound   Destination as an FQDN and port, separated by a colon ``:``.
                                     Match group number can be specified by ``$N`` where N should refer to a specified group